microsoft/BUILD25-LAB331/docs/docs/includes/introduction-event.md

     2. If the lab instructions are slow to scroll in the lab environment, try copying the instructions’ URL and opening it in **your computer’s local browser** for a smoother experience.
     3. If you have trouble viewing an image, simply **click the image to enlarge it**.

-## Next Steps

-Once your environment is set up, proceed to [Lab 1: Reasoning & Model Thoughts](lab-1-reasoning-thoughts.md) to begin building your research assistant.